 Discovery and Naming:

 Though Chinese astronomical records claim that astronomer Gan De may have spotted a moon of Jupiter (probably Ganymede) with the naked eye as early as 365 BCE, Galileo Galilei is credited with making the first recorded observation of Ganymede on January 7th, 1610 using his telescope.
-At the time, he named them the “Medicean Stars” – after his patron, the Grand Duke of Tuscany, Cosimo de’ Medici.
+Together with Io, Europa and Callisto, he named them the “Medicean Stars” at the time – after his patron, the Grand Duke of Tuscany, Cosimo de’ Medici.

 Simon Marius, a German astronomer and contemporary of Galileo’s who claimed to have independently discovered Ganymede, suggested alternative names at the behest of Johannes Kepler.
-However, the names of Io, Europa, Ganymede and Callisto – which were all taken from classical mythology – would come to be adopted by the 20th century.
+However, the names of Io, Europa, Ganymede and Callisto – which were all taken from classical mythology – would not come to formally be adopted until the 20th century.

 Size, Mass and Orbit: